kovidgoyal/calibre/manual/faq.rst

 Over the air
 ^^^^^^^^^^^^^^

 calibre has a builtin web server, the :doc:`server`.
-It makes you calibre collection available over the net.
-You can brwse it on your device using a simple browser or a dedicated application.
-First perform the following steps in calibre
+It makes your calibre collection available over the net.
+You can browse it on your device using a simple browser or a dedicated application.
+First perform the following steps in calibre:

   * Set the :guilabel:`Preferred Output Format` in calibre to EPUB for normal Android devices or MOBI for Kindles (The output format can be set under :guilabel:`Preferences->Interface->Behavior`)
   * Convert the books you want to read on your device to EPUB/MOBI format by selecting them and clicking the :guilabel:`Convert` button.